bzcheeseman/bunfit/README.md

 Notes on get_data functionality:

 You will have to pass the entire path to the data you want to use.
 Also, I haven't implemented row skipping, and the program has issues with words in your data files.
 If it's not working, try that first.

+TO DO:

+-Implement data plotting functions that are robust to lacking errors or a fit without having to modify source code

+-Questioning whether to use cmake or the GNU configure tools

+-Build GUI

+-Rework structure to allow residual definition outside of library, questioning whether residuals.h structure is worthwhile

+-Rename main.cpp OR make it editable if necessary by end user

+-Need to find some way to allow end user to set up their own residuals, template it into current code or just have end user write the code themselves?